Coast Guard recovers one body as search for 38 missing at sea continues off Florida coast

-"The longer they remain in the water without food, without water, exposed to the marine environment, the sun, the sea conditions…every moment that passes it becomes more dire and unlikely that anyone will survive in those conditions,” Burdian said.
+“The longer they remain in the water without food, without water, exposed to the marine environment, the sun, the sea conditions … every moment that passes, it becomes more dire and unlikely that anyone will survive in those conditions,” Burdian said.

 One man was rescued Tuesday and remains hospitalized in stable condition.
 Burdian declined to provide details on the survivor or the deceased but urged families who believe their loved ones could be among the missing to contact Coast Guard officials.